GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 1. Click **Create**.
 1. Save this JSON file to a location on your computer.

-To use the `gcloud` command-line tool, run the following commands:
+To create a service account JSON key with the `gcloud` command-line tool, run the following commands:

     export PROJECT_NAME=$(gcloud config get-value project)
     export SA_NAME=spring-app